umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index.md

 With this, you can add different environment-specific settings to your project.

-To edit the **appSetting.json** files for the different environments, the Umbraco Cloud project needs to be cloned down to your local machine and edit the files from your code editor.
+To edit the **appSetting.json** files for the different environments, the Umbraco Cloud project needs to be cloned down to your local machine.
+Then the files can be edited using your code editor.

 ![appSettings.json transforms](images/appSettings.png)